-Each of the young people (9-13 years old) we journey with has been referred to us by principals, counsellors, social workers and psychologists who believe a positive role model is what this young person needs to help navigate their current challenges.
+Each of the young people (aged 9 - 13) we journey with have been referred to us by schools who believe a positive role model is what this young person needs to help navigate their current challenges.

 Adverse Childhood Experiences

 Adverse Childhood Experiences (ACEs) are major contributing factors for poor youth development that can lead to negative health and social outcomes in adulthood.